Orhan92/Orhan92.github.io/_posts/2021-09-17-azure-functions-serverless.markdown

 ![Public URL](/images/publicurltest.png){:class="img-fluid"}

 Lastly we can also test this function through Postman Services which I did.
-So the first thing we have to to inside our postman is to add this URL to the Postman so that we know where to look for the function: `https://additioncalculator.azurewebsites.net/api/CalculatorFunction?code=tBhXSSny7Vv/NjBCgj1watiBiBkRxQEbjcfwGr/Il/dEgh0ePFb0EQ==`.
+So the first thing we have to do inside our postman is to add our function URL to the Postman so that we know where to look for the function: `https://additioncalculator.azurewebsites.net/api/CalculatorFunction?code=tBhXSSny7Vv/NjBCgj1watiBiBkRxQEbjcfwGr/Il/dEgh0ePFb0EQ==`.
 Once inside our Postman Agent we can test GET and POST method and give it values to try the function out.

 Postman GET illustration below: